 - Attains a Semester GPA less than 70;

 - Fails to remove probation in two consecutive regular semesters irrespective to the number of earned graduate credits;

 - Failed a course more than once.

+- Placed on probation more than once.

 Graduate Assistantship

 Rafik Hariri University (RHU) offers a limited number of merit-based assistantships to graduate students under the Graduate Assistant (GA) Program every term, excluding summer.
 This form of scholarship provides limited financial support to qualified graduate students for services they render to the University.
 Refer to the chairperson of the department for more information and submission of application.